alexikaruna/ffs_novel/chapters/the-way-back-to-love.md

 <!-- wp:paragraph -->

 $he walked in and found a table a nice distance from the fan oscillating at the front. $he ordered a bowl of beef noodle soup.
-Hopefully it did not have MSG but that was something far out of $er ability to ask for.&nbsp;
+Hopefully it did not have MSG but that was something still far out of $er ability to ask for.
+Even if $he could remember the word, attempts at prounouncing it had never succeeded in an understanding.&nbsp;

 <!-- /wp:paragraph -->